 Varian was born in 1977, and grew up in the thriving metropolis of Florence, SC (population 30,248—2000 Census).
 He has a twin brother and a younger sister, and his parents, unlike many of his characters, were actually pretty good in the parenting department.

 Varian excelled in many subjects while growing up, specifically math and science.
 He was the typical high school “geek”—he played the baritone in marching band, was a member of the Wilson High School Academic Challenge Team, and he counted his Hewlett-Packard 48G calculator as one of his most prized possessions.
 However, Varian also enjoyed English—especially creative writing.

 In 1995, after graduating from high school (as co-valedictorian, along with his twin brother), he packed up his Mercury Topaz and traveled halfway across the country to the University of Oklahoma, where he majored in Civil Engineering.
-While at OU, Varian joined a fraternity, met a very wonderful woman whom would become his wife, and most importantly (at least in the context of writing), finished the first draft of A Red Polka Dot in a World Full of Plaid.
-(For more about Red Polka Dot, check out the blog post, “2944 Days and Counting“).
+While at OU, Varian joined a fraternity, made life-long friends, and most importantly (at least in the context of writing), finished the first draft of his first novel, A Red Polka Dot in a World Full of Plaid.

 For being a little-bitty book by a little-bitty publisher, A Red Polka Dot in a World Full of Plaid has done pretty well.
 It made the Essence Magazine Bestselller list in March 2006 (#6 for Paperback Fiction).
 Later that year, it was published as an audiobook by Recorded Books.